 Calgary has produced 2 Prime Ministers.
 The recently-defeated PM, Stephen Harper, represents a Calgary district (or "riding" as they'd say in Canada).
 The other is Richard B. Bennett, who served from 1930 and 1935, rising to power after the 1929 stock market crash but was seen as doing nothing to ease the Depression, and became the most hated man in the country's history, so much so that he left Canada for the mother country, Britain.
 He's the only head of government in either America or Canada who died on foreign soil, or is buried in it.
 As you might guess, there's no historic site in his memory, either in Calgary or in his hometown in the Province of New Brunswick.

 The tallest building in Calgary, and in Canada between Toronto and Vancouver, is Brookfield Place East, a newly-completed 810-foot tower that just succeeded the 774-foot "The Bow" as the tallest.
 225 6th Avenue NW.

-TV shows set in Calgary are generally not shown in America.
+TV shows set in Calgary are generally not shown in America, but the science fiction/Western Wynonna Earp films at Heritage Park Historical Village, kind of a "Western Williamsburg."
 Probably the best-known movie to use Calgary and/or its environs as a filming location was Brokeback Mountain.